sirvine/open-contract-intake/README.md

 ### Database

 OCI is configured to use a SQLite database on the same machine as the server is running on.
-This is easily changes, per the usual Rails database configuration options.
+This is easily changed, per the usual Rails database configuration options.

 ### File Storage

 OCI is configured to store files on the local file system of the same machine as the server is running on.
-This is easily changes, per the `paperclip` gem configuration options.
+This is easily changed, per the `paperclip` gem configuration options.

 ## LICENSE